Learn more about the right approach and methodology when preparing a climate report for your business

 Automated data collection

 Climaider has developed integrations that enable direct collection of consumption data in our Sustainability Management Platform.
-This means that in just minutes we can establish a carbon baseline, identify emissions hotspots and ensure we include all relevant upstream data.
-From there, we can work with you to refine the data for the most significant emissions categories.
-This feature alone saves project managers, ESG managers and other stakeholders many hours of challenging work.
+This means that in just a few minutes we can establish a CO2 baseline, identify emission hotspots and ensure we include all relevant upstream data.
+From here, we can work with you to refine the data for the most significant emission categories.
+This feature alone saves project managers, ESG managers and other stakeholders hours of challenging work.

 Upgrading data

-Once we have an understanding of the company's overall carbon footprint, the next natural step is to refine the data for the categories where the company emits the most CO2.
+Once we understand the company's overall carbon footprint, the next natural step is to refine the data for the categories where the company emits the most CO2.

-For some companies, it may be categories such as production and energy consumption, while for others it may be transportation and website operations.
+For some companies it may be categories such as production and energy consumption, while for others it may be transportation and website operations.
 The choice depends entirely on the activities and nature of the business.
-For this reason, going beyond just consumption-based data is crucial for the integrity of the carbon calculation.
+For this reason, it is crucial for the integrity of the carbon calculation to go beyond just consumption-based data.
 The more precise information that is relevant to add to the calculations, the deeper into the value chain you need to look.